(Click the character infographic to download.)

-To answer that, we have to ask ourselves, just what does it mean to be a salesman in this play?
-We know what it means in Willy's mind (if we say "well liked" one more time…), but Charley brings up an interesting point at the funeral: part of being a salesman is having a dream.
+To answer that, we have to ask ourselves just what does it mean to be a salesman in this play?
+We know what it means in Willy's mind (if we say "well-liked" one more time…), but Charley brings up an interesting point at the funeral: part of being a salesman is having a dream.
 Part of being a salesman is about selling yourself.
-We'll let you take it from here.
+We'll let you take it from there.

 But how is slouchy old Willy Loman in any way similar to the heroes of Greek tragedy?
 Well, dear Shmoopsters, they share a little thing the Greeks liked to call hamartia.
 This word is often translated as "tragic flaw," but it's more accurately translated as "a missing of the mark" or a "mistake made in ignorance."

 You could argue that Willy has a small realization near the end of the play.
-He never says it directly, but at some point – probably after Howard fires him – he must realize that he's just never going to succeed in business.
-If he didn't come to this realization, then he wouldn't decide to kill himself so that Biff could use his life insurance money.
+He never says it directly, but at some point—probably after Howard fires him—he must realize that he's just never going to succeed in business.
+If he didn't come to this realization, then he wouldn't decide to kill himself so Biff could use his life insurance money.

 The pitiful salesman kills himself, thinking that Biff will use the life insurance money to start a business.
 It becomes painfully obvious at the funeral that this is totally not going to happen, showing that Willy went to his death without coming to grips with reality.
 Yes, it seems that, unlike many classical Greek tragic heroes, Willy doesn't have a major anagnorisis.

-Willy is also different from his tragic predecessors, because he isn't royalty of any kind.
+Willy is also different from his tragic predecessors because he isn't royalty of any kind.
 Yep, Willy is just a salesman.
 He has no real power in the world, and not too many people really care when he dies.
 Unlike the legendary and powerful Oedipus, Willy is a nobody.
-But why would Arthur Miller try and write a tragedy about a total schmuck?
+But why would Arthur Miller try to write a tragedy about a total schmuck?
 Did he not read Aristotle's book or something?
-Hardly – we're guessing that Miller knew Aristotle's ideas better than we do.
+Hardly—we're guessing that Miller knew Aristotle's ideas better than we do.
 It turns out that the fact that Willy is an everyday guy is part of the whole point Miller is trying to make.